JKirchartz/awesome-stars/README.md

 - [wwwbasic](https://github.com/google/wwwbasic) - wwwBASIC is an implementation of BASIC that runs on Node.js and the Web.
 - [build-your-own-raytracer-js](https://github.com/avik-das/build-your-own-raytracer-js) - A Javascript + Canvas 2D implementation of the projects in https://avik-das.github.io/build-your-own-raytracer/
 - [vanilla-js-carousel](https://github.com/zoltantothcom/vanilla-js-carousel) - Tiny (1Kb gzipped) JavaScript carousel with all the features most of us will ever need.
-- [lando](https://github.com/lando/lando) - You look absolutely beautiful!
+- [lando](https://github.com/lando/lando) - A local development and DevOps tool for all your projects that is fast, easy, powerful and liberating
 - [react-gh-pages](https://github.com/gitname/react-gh-pages) - Deploying a React App (created using create-react-app) to GitHub Pages
 - [irslackd](https://github.com/adsr/irslackd) - A self-hosted IRC gateway to Slack
 - [v86](https://github.com/copy/v86) - x86 virtualization in JavaScript, running in your browser and NodeJS